SkyKings-Guild/SkyKings/bot-data/README.md

 This folder contains some bot data that is used by the SkyKings bot.

 Most data on the bot is stored in a database, but we decided that putting the data here on GitHub would be the best choice.

+You may use this data for whatever you want, with no restriction.